PudPawat/Prediction-Depression-on-pytorch/README.md

 Here is code using neural network to predict depression by personal informations.
 Neural nets is poppular tool to use in machine learning. and this code, I use pytorch for this project.

+Generally, this kind of problem is fixed by logistic regression. but using neural networks is not wildly use so this is reason why I would like to compare and prove that it's work and also can play and adjust several model to predict and get the different results